camunda/camunda-docs-manual/site/src/documents/api-references/spin/00-overview/00-introduction.html.md

 dependency to your `pom.xml` file:

 <div class="alert alert-info">
-  If you use spin in combination with other camunda BPM projects (such as camunda process engine), please import the <a class="alert-link" href="ref:/guides/getting-started-guides/#apache-maven-the-camunda-bom">
+  If you use Spin in combination with other Camunda BPM projects (such as the Camunda process engine), please import the <a class="alert-link" href="ref:/guides/getting-started-guides/#apache-maven-the-camunda-bom">
-  camunda BOM</a> to ensure that you use the camunda Spin version matching your process engine version.
+  Camunda BOM</a> to ensure that you use the Camunda Spin version matching your process engine version.
 </div>